-- Complete and E-sign a Master Promissory Note (MPN) .
-Parents borrowing funds through a Direct PLUS loan for Parents must also complete a Master Promissory Note (MPN).
+Parents borrowing funds through a Direct PLUS loan for Parents must also complete and e-sign a Master Promissory Note (MPN).

-- Notify the Awards & Financial Aid Office at Carleton University by completing the U.S student information form or email firstname.lastname@example.org to advise us that you have submitted your application for U.S student aid.
+Notify the Awards & Financial Aid Office at Carleton University by completing the Student Information Form or email firstname.lastname@example.org to advise us that you have submitted your application for U.S student aid.
 We will then proceed with determining your eligibility and review disbursement of your Direct Loan funding with you.

 Other Useful Resources and Links:

 The Student Guide is an annual federal publication that is available free of charge to students who are interested in financial aid.
-You can access it online at: http://studentaid.ed.gov/guide/ US Department of Education Title IV Programs Web site: http://studentaid.ed.gov
+You can access it online at: fsapartners.ed.gov/knowledge-center/fsa-handbook US Department of Education Title IV Programs Website: fsapartners.ed.gov

 See also www.studentaid.gov for a portal that gives college students access to information on government services.